CU-ESIIL/FCC24_Group_5/docs/project-documentation/methods.md

 - [Landfire (LF)](https://www.landfire.gov/) data is used to quantify oiur disturbance type.
 The LF program contains 25+ geo-spatial layers, including disturbance dates and types.
 We are subsetting for wildfire disturbance events.
 This data exists from 1999-2005.

 - [Global Ecosystem Dynamics Investigation (GEDI)](https://gedi.umd.edu/) from the University of Maryland is an project that uses LIDAR from the International Space Station to profile ecosystems by ranging Earth's forests and topography.
-This dataset contains tree cover and canopy height variables which we will use to make our Carbon-related estimates before and after disturbance events.
+The L4 dataset contains gap-filled tree cover and canopy height variables which we will use to make our Carbon-related estimates before and after disturbance events.
+This data is only available between 2019 and 2023.

+- The R package [`elevatr`](https://cran.r-project.org/web/packages/elevatr/index.html) is used to support terra elevation products from 3 sources: [Amazon Web Services Terrain Tiles](https://registry.opendata.aws/terrain-tiles), [Open Topography Global Datasets API](https://opentopography.org/developers), and [USGS Elevation Point Query Service](https://apps.nationalmap.gov/epqs).
+Elevation data is used to subset our forest to the high-alpine region.

+- NASA's [Moderate Resolution Imaging Spectroradiometer (MODIS)](https://modis.gsfc.nasa.gov/data/dataprod/mod12.php) satellite provides us with percent land cover information. 🛰️

 ## Data Processing Steps
 Describe data processing steps taken, the order of scripts, etc.

+Once we've gathered our data, the processing steps are to:
+1. Filter the NLCD polygons by the Southern Rocky region shapefile profided by the EPA Ecoregions.
+2. Merge NLCD polygons into disruption categories.
+We will identify areas that experienced a single disturbance events of either insects or fires and areas that experienced no disturbance events.
+Disturbance interactions are too complicated for this short hackathon time frame and are removed for now.
+3. Filter our disruption polygon between 9K - 11.5K feet (the high alpine regions) based on our elevation data.
+4. Split by forest type.

 ## Data Analysis
 Describe steps taken to analyze data and resulting files in team data store file structure.

+Once we have our single or zero disturbance type polygons for our high-alpine, Southern Rocky region, we need to:
+1. Cross our data with GEDI for aboveground Carbon or biomass estimates.
+2. Investigate carbon deltas from before and after each disruption event.
+3. Investigate carbon delta variability with forest type.

 ## Visualizations
 Describe visualizations created and any specialized techniques or libraries that users should be aware of.